pxiangwu/attn-hist-classify/README.md

 Code for "Deep Attentive Feature Learning for Histopathology Image Classification"

-If you feel this code is useful, please consider cite:
+If you feel this code is useful, please consider citing:

 	@inproceedings{wu2019deep,
   	title={Deep Attentive Feature Learning for Histopathology Image Classification},